andrinruegg/m431_ap_23a_/Documentary/IPERKA/Plan.md

 However, I approached this problems the right way, with just restarting  and stop crying around.
 I took a long time to reflect, but in the end, I adopted a more effective strategy.
 I began setting smaller daily tasks, each taking 30 minutes to an hour to complete.
 __________

+**Problems in planing**

 If you look at the table above, you'll notice that there weren't many days available.
 This is why I worked a bit longer at some days.
 The reason I got a late start was due to the loss of my documents, which left me feeling demotivated.
 However, I realized that I dont have much time left and I want to have a good grade.
 With that in mind, I pushed myself to make the most of the time I had.

+Some goals werent completed: I set myself alot of goals and I knew from begining on that I couldn't complete all of them but atleast I wanted to try.
+At the end I still have a project, that I am fine with but sadly it hasn't reached all of my expectations.

+____

+**How I followed the plan:**

+At the begining, following the plan was pretty easy for me, as there were easy task at the begining and I had much time left.
+But then I got slower and slower and I lost my motivation.
+I later then realized that I forgot to follow my plan fully.